satyam19arya/Terraform/README.md

 terraform refresh
 `

+### terraform fmt
+This command is used to automatically format Terraform configuration files to ensure consistent and readable code

+`
+terraform fmt
+`

 ### HCL
 HCL (HashiCorp Configuration Language) is the primary language used for writing configuration files.
 HCL is used to define and configure infrastructure resources and settings in a declarative manner.
 Terraform uses HCL to interpret the infrastructure requirements specified in the configuration files and take appropriate actions to create, modify, or delete resources accordingly.